Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Bees, wasps, yellow jackets, and hornets belong to a class of insects called Hymenoptera.
 Most insect stings cause only minor discomfort.
-Stings can occur anywhere on the body and can be painful and frightening.
+Stings can happen anywhere on the body and can be painful and frightening.
 Most stings are from honey bees or yellow jackets.
 Fire ants, usually found in southern states, can sting multiple times.
 The sites of the stings are more likely to become infected.

 The following are the most common symptoms of insect stings.
 However, each person may experience symptoms differently.
 Symptoms may include: